webOS Studio - VS Code Extension

 1. Right-click the app.

-2. Click Preview Application.
+2. Click Preview App.

 3. The preview of the app is automatically launched on the IDE.